wp-plugins/woocommerce-cod-advanced/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Checkout page - on change of country, state , city or pincode -- COD advanced plugin condition not working - SOLVED

 = 1.0.4 =
 * Display the COD for specific countries or other countries option like (include country or exclude country).
 * Display the COD for specific states or other states option like (include states or exclude states).